Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 – Unlimited customer records

-– Accept credit card payments (fees apply on transactions)
+– Accept credit card payments (fees apply)

-– Bank account integration
+– Bank account connection

 – Profit and loss reports